Zoom Fatigue. If you haven’t experienced it, you probably know a loved one who has.

 Physical Effects.
 For some, work from behind the computer screen is just another day in the life.
 If you’re used to several in person meetings a day though, adjusting to screen time can mean eye strain and headaches.
 Check out the 20-20-20 rule that’s been helping regular computer users for ages.
-Without needing to factor drive time to meetings, we can now also pack a lot more into our day, which compounds that strain.

-Of course, this means more time spent stationary.
+Of course, this also means more time spent stationary.
 Lack of regular physical movement can lead to stiffness, joint pain, lethargy, and negatively affect our mood.
 The average adult should aim for about 20 minutes of physical activity a day.
 Could you divide that into 5-minute stretch or walk breaks throughout the work day?

 Emotional Effects.
 On top of these physical symptoms which can occur at any computer desk job, the act of being on Zoom specifically can negatively affect our mentality.
 One study showed that, even with good internet connection, the slight audio delay between responses negatively affects our interpersonal perceptions (Schoeneberg, et al. 2014).
 And according to Insead Associate Professor Gianpiero Ptriglieri, video chats require more focus for us to process non-verbal cues like facial expressions, tone and body language (Manyu, 2020).
 This extra exertion leads to mental fatigue.

 Questions to Ask Before You Schedule that Zoom.

 - Could this Zoom be a phone call?

 - Could this Zoom be a walking meeting?